 In the image, blood drips from the hand of Christ.
 The second thief lets the blood of Christ pass him by.
 The believing, repentant Dismas reaches out to catch a drop of Christ’s blood.

-Later that day, made clean by the blood of Christ, Dismas joined Jesus in paradise.
+Made clean by the blood of Christ, Dismas joined Jesus in paradise.

 Despite his background, Dismas believed in Jesus and he was saved.
 Never too late.